minqiaowang/on-premise-adg/prepare-primary/prepare-primary.md

 # Prepare the Primary Database

-In this lab, You will use the compute instances in the OCI to simulate the on-premise primary database and standby database.
-In Lab3, the Oracle 19c database has been installed and patched to 19.7.0.
-The primary database can deploy into a different region from the standby database.
+## Introduction
+In this lab, You will check and modify the status of the primary site database, make it ready to ADG.

+Estimated Lab Time: 30 minutes.

+### Objectives
+- Enable achivelog and flashback for the primary database.
+- Change redo log size and create standby log.
+- Modify the init parameters for best practice.

-## Lab Prerequisites
+### Prerequisites
 This lab assumes you have completed the following labs:

-* Generate SSH Key
+- Generate SSH Key
-* Environment Setup for multiple users
+- Environment Setup for Primary and Standby

-You will be assigned with 2 VM hosts:
+Now you have 2 VM hosts:

-- `primary**`: The primary database host, DB unique name **ORCL**, SID is **ORCL**
+- `primary`: The primary database host, DB unique name **ORCL**, SID is **ORCL**
-- `standby**`: The standby database host, DB unique name **ORCLSTBY**, SID is **ORCL**
+- `standby`: The standby database host, DB unique name **ORCLSTBY**, SID is **ORCL**

-## Step 1: Enable achivelog and flashback
+## **Step 1:** Enable achivelog and flashback

-1. Connect to the primary VM hosts which you created in Lab3 with opc user.
+1. Connect to the primary VM hosts with opc user.
 Use putty tool (Windows) or command line (Mac, Linux).

    ```
    ssh -i labkey opc@xxx.xxx.xxx.xxx